colinxr/junction-bank/.development-context/tickets/categories/TICKET-008.md

     it('returns empty data array when no categories');
     it('returns zero totalItems when no categories');
     it('returns pagination metadata for empty results');
-    it('returns empty data for filtered type with no matches');
+    it('returns empty data when no categories exist');
 });
 ```